andycranston/pngshot/README.md

 ## "So why pngshot?"

-Well I have tried some (but not all) of the screenshot programs available on the Internet and I am sure there are some that have this feature but I have yet to find one with this feature:
+Well I have tried some of the screenshot programs available on the Internet and I am sure there are some that have this feature but I have yet to find one with this feature: